“Desired Salary?” How to Answer it and Get it.

 These responses are valuable as they preserve your negotiation power for the future.
 Check the recruiters box and ensure that this role can pay you, what you desire.

 Maximizing your pay by using the company’s budgeted range is only one strategy.
 You also need to conduct market research to prepare for these conversations.

 Whether you just want to understand how much you could be getting paid or you want to have the information available in case a recruiter pushes back on giving a range, it pays to know your market value.

 No one site is perfect for giving you this information.
 There’s no “right” answer out there and the less common your role, the weaker the information will be.

 That said, here are some of my favorites:

-Here is a tip, use PaySacle if you are evaluating your current salary at your current role.
+PaySacle is great for evaluating your current salary at your current role.
 It provides unmatched customization to evaluate salary and offers.
 They do the most comprehensive evaluation out of any salary evaluation tool.

-For roles at specific companies: if you’re researching compensation at a specific company, Glassdoor is still your best option.
-While LinkedIn Salary is getting there, the interface isn’t adequate for more detailed searches.
+For researching compensation for roles at a specific company, Glassdoor is still your best option.
+While LinkedIn Salary is improving, it’s interface isn’t adequate for more detailed searches.

 However, if you’re not confident in a company-specific salary range, it’s worthwhile to ask about.
-We would hate for you to spend hours preparing for and going on interviews.
-Then spending time writing thank you notes.
-For you to get an offer that doesn’t even match your desired salary.
+We would hate for you to spend hours preparing for and going on interviews, then spend time writing thank you notes, only to get an offer that doesn’t even match your desired salary.
 Let’s cut straight to it and avoid waisting everyones time.
 If that matters to you, it’s not worth the risk of not knowing.

 For the more timid, you could say something like: “When is an appropriate time to check that we’re in the same ballpark for compensation?”